- Acknowledgments, Releases, Waivers

 - Each group will be permitted four minutes to score the target, pull arrows and reach the next stake at which point the time allotment procedure repeats.

-- Equipment failure does not need to be visible and must be reported to a tournament official prior to leaving the range to be given additional time to make up targets.
-The shooter will have up to forty-five (45) minutes from the time the shooter is picked up for equipment replacement or repair, and upon returning will allowed to make up any targets missed within the forty-five minute grace period in the presence of two scorers, designated by the range official, who will be responsible for scoring and completing the shooter’s score card.
-Each shooter is limited to one (1) repair or replacement of equipment per tournament to be eligible to make up targets.
-A shooter with a second breakdown will be allowed to repair or replace their equipment, but will not be allowed to make up missed targets.
+- Equipment failure does not need to be visible.
+Once a shooter is at their assigned target an equipment failure may not be called without shooting their first target.
+Prior to reporting to their range an equipment issue must be reported to a tournament official who will confirm the problem and notify their range official.
+Once a shooter is at their assigned target an equipment failure may not be called without shooting their first target.
+Prior to reporting to their range an equipment issue must be reported to a tournament official who will confirm the problem and notify their range official.
+Once the equipment failure is confirmed the shooter will be allowed a forty-five (45) minute grace period to make an equipment replacement or repair.
+Upon returning they will be allowed to make up any targets missed after completion of the round in the presence of two scorers, designated by the range official, who will be responsible for scoring and completing the shooter’s score card.
+Each shooter is limited to one (1) repair or replacement of equipment grace period per tournament to be eligible to make up targets.
+A shooter with a second equipment issue will be allowed to repair or replace their equipment but will not be allowed to make up missed targets.
 If the equipment failure occurs during the act of shooting and the arrow is propelled by the string, the arrow will be scored as shot.

 - Competitors in Fixed Pin classes may make one “gang adjustment” of their sight during competition without calling a breakdown.
 The adjustment may be made following a shot and prior to proceeding to the next target, under the following procedure: (1) inform the group, and (2) make the adjustment to the whole pin set in front of the group.
 Individual pins may not be adjusted, and further adjustments must be made under Shooting Time Allowed, Rule “D”.

-- Any shooter leaving the range for a personal time-out must first check-in with the range official, and must then check back with the official within five minutes and complete the round.
+- Any shooter leaving the range for a personal time-out must first check-in with the range official and return within five minutes.
 Shooters are allowed a maximum of two per round.

 Scorecards will be available at the entrance to each range.
 Shooters will pick up their Official Colored Scorecard for that day, along with a white non-official scorecard.
-The properly completed official colored scorecards must be turned in by the group within fifteen minutes of completion of shooting, and prior to leaving the range with the exception of shooter who is making up targets due to an equipment failure or other approved leave, to receive credit for that day’s competition.
+The properly completed official-colored scorecards must be turned in by the group within fifteen minutes of completion of shooting and prior to leaving the range to receive credit for that day’s competition, except for a shooter who is making up targets due to an equipment failure or other approved leave.

 - Each group will designate two members of their group as “Scorekeepers” who will record all scores for the group and maintain each other’s “official” scorecard (no one is allowed to maintain their own official scorecard.)
 Except for their own official scorecard one scorekeeper will maintain the Official Scorecards and one will maintain the White scorecards.
 It is recommended that the scores are reviewed after a minimum of five targets for accuracy.